will-figure/blockito/README.md

 but we'd recommend (and what we will be showing here) is [`llama.cpp`](https://github.com/ggml-org/llama.cpp) and [`llama-swap`](https://github.com/mostlygeek/llama-swap).

-These are lightweight and lot of other tooling is just built on top of these.
+These are lightweight and lot of other tooling is just built on top of them.

 We're also assuming you're using a mac, so install with `brew` (though we're becoming increasingly annoyed with this tool):